 Italian lighting designer Alessandro Carletti made his Royal Opera debut in 2013 on Nabucco, directed by Daniele Abbado.
-In the 2014/15 Season he returns to The Royal Opera to create the lighting designs for Guillaume Tell, directed by Damiano Michieletto.
-He returns in the 2015/16 Season on Cavalleria rusticana/Pagliacci, directed by Michieletto.
+He has since worked on Guillaume Tell, directed by Damiano Michieletto, and returns in the 2015/16 Season on Cavalleria rusticana/Pagliacci, also directed by Michieletto.

 Carletti was born in Rome and studied photography and painting before working in television as a camera operator and as an assistant to Vincenzo Leoni.
 He later worked with Mauro Brecciarolli and with Guido Levi, with whom he co-designed lighting for several productions, and now collaborates regularly with Abbado and Michieletto.
 Notable lighting credits include Don Carlos (Vienna State Opera) and Nabucco (La Scala, Milan) with Abbado and Idomeneo (Theater an der Wien), Falstaff (Salzburg Festival), Un ballo in maschera (La Scala), L’elisir d’amore (Valencia), The Greek Passion (Palermo), Sigismondo (Rossini Opera Festival, Pesaro), The Rake's Progress (Leipzig and Venice) and Die Entführung aus dem Serail (Teatro di San Carlo, Naples) with Michieletto.
 Further opera credits include Otello at the Teatro San Carlo and Don Giovanni in Palermo.

 Carletti has also worked with Michieletto in theatre, including on Il ventaglio for the Teatro Stabile del Veneto and The Government Inspector for Teatro Stabile del Veneto and Teatro Stabile dell’Umbria.